 Before you react to every impulse, you must become aware of the constant stream of thoughts and feelings being processed by your mind.
 Depending on the quality of your mental landscape at any given moment, you are either intentionally or unintentionally projecting an additional layer into every idea you engage with.

-This layer isn’t always beneficial—it’s usually tinted with a thick layer of preconditioning passed down from generations of unresolved trauma.
-You can check yourself by asking: am I coloring the present moment with my internal chaos?
+This additional layer isn’t beneficial—it’s usually tinted with a thick layer of preconditioned prejudices passed down from generations of unresolved trauma.
+You can check in with yourself by asking: Am I coloring the present moment with my internal chaos?
 If so, this red flag implies that your strategies for connecting with others won’t lead to sustainable relationships.
-However, if you can drop your projections and come in close contact with the present moment, you can also choose to drop your projections, quiet the internal chaos of the mind and shift your traumatic memories to the side.
+Take a deep breath, come in close contact with the present moment, touch base with your heart, and start again.

 Once you have done this, you’ll have touched base at the heart where you have met your need for connection successfully.